January 13, 2018

 Gerren picks himself up, as the other kids run past and the tromp of marching feet becomes audible.
 He looks down in dismay at the paint that has splattered onto his clothes in his fall, then flees after his companions, disappearing up a narrow alley just as a troop of soldiers rounds the corner.

-It's a mixed group of City Watch GOLD CLOAKS reinforced by red-garbed LANNISTER SOLDIERS.
+It's a mixed group of City Watch GOLD CLOAKS and red-garbed LANNISTER SOLDIERS.
 They halt in the street.

 LORD LEO LEFFORD steps up and inspects the fresh graffiti, paint still oozing slowly down the brick.
 He's about Tywin's age, stern and sour, armored like a Lannister general.
 His bearing makes clear that he's in charge of this group.